dalvallana/JavascriptTask1/README.md

 Specifications
 --------------

-- The above pseudo-constant values may vary.
+- The pseudo-constant defined in the code values may vary (check `index.html`).
 However, it is guaranteed that:

 	1. `containerWidth >= (nRectangles x maxRectDim)`
 	2. `containerHeight >= (nRectangles x maxRectDim)` *(so that the "on load" processing below is always possible)*